sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 ## Developers don't have the numbers

-Let's imagine a person who wants to do it properly, and will spend a lot of time into understanding how a system might fail.
-They still are missing some crucial information. **The numbers.**
+Let's imagine a person who wants to do it properly, and will spend a lot of time understanding how a system might fail.
+They would be still missing some crucial information. **The numbers.**
 Almost every policy has some number attached to it: